 Digging up webmaster’s contact information and asking them to remove the links you put to their site (well, most likely) can be a daunting task.
 Some SEOs outsource it on Fiverr or Odesk.
 Alternatively, you can use a link management tool that has a built-in email client (for instance, LinkAssistant) to have better control of which person you email about which links.

-How to write an effective link removal request?
+How do you write an effective link removal request?

 2. If it’s a comment link and you are not the person who left the comment, mention it in the email.
 Because if you are the spammer who put it there in the first place, why would they want to help you?